bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-Add your answers to the questions within `interview_answers.md` file.
-These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
+Add your answers below.

 1. What are the main differences between a stateful and a functional component?